Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 Contemporary Internet of Things (IoT) and Cloud computing frameworks have facilitated advanced medical assistance and enabled novel insights in healthcare analytics.
-This investigation has proposed a comprehensive architectural framework that addresses critical response time optimisation and security requirements in modern healthcare systems.
+This investigation presents a comprehensive architectural framework that addresses critical response time optimization and security requirements in modern healthcare systems.